WasatchPhotonics/WasatchUSB/README.md

 Run this program to dump the current configuration of any feature identification protocol device.

-All feature identification devices must be controlled through libusb.
-Find the INF files required for control on MS Windows in:

-    WasatchUSB\libusb_drivers\

 Usage narrative:

-Plug in your Feature Identification protocol supporting device from Wasatch Photonics into your system.
-On MS-Windows, wait for the device to appear in Device Manager with an unknown driver.
-Right click the device, select Update Driver, and point it to the WasatchUSB\libusb_drivers\ directory.

 Open a command prompt, and run: